 “Closing dinner Friday?
 Hell yes!”

-More or less the antithesis to a beauty pageant, as its name suggest, the Closing Dinner is often an alcohol-fuelled adulation to the success of a deal.
+More or less the antithesis to a beauty pageant, as its name suggest, the Closing Dinner is often an alcohol-fueled adulation to the success of a deal.
 In other words, that fire drill you slaved over is your ticket to the party.
-Yes there will be an unusual display of excess.
+Yes, there will be an unusual display of excess.
 No, as a lowly analyst, you will not set your eyes on the bill.

 “Whatever you do, don’t touch the MD’s tombstones.”